 Note that you will need to read contracts and sign several multi-page agreements before you start your driving n Namibia, and it can take up to one hour before your departure.
 Be aware of the basic rules and make sure you are prepared by following the below tips:

 - Like any rental car, make sure to revise the car and take photos in case of any scratches or damages and mark down any damages and have a copy of the agreement before you leave the agency.

 - Check all the camping gear and make sure they are in good condition and clean, and that nothing is missing.
 Do this whole process with the person in charge of the agency.

-- You will need to pay for any damages on the vehicle – it is in your contract.
+- You will need to pay for any damages to the vehicle, it is in your contract!
 I had a couple of damages and at the end of my trip, I had to pay extra – so be prepared!

-- Check all the spare tires, and make sure you know hwo to use it.
+- Check all the spare tires, and make sure you know how to use them.
 There’s a slim chance someone will be along to help you if you pick up a flat on an isolated road.
-Be sure to hire a vehicle with at least 2 spare wheels if you’re travelling away from the city centers
+Be sure to hire a vehicle with at least 2 spare wheels if you’re traveling away from the city centers

 - Be sure to choose a 4WD rental that’s fuel efficient and has a long-range fuel tank.
 When you do arrive at a service station, fill her up